oscardef/my-llm/README.md

 - **Number of entries scored:** 110
 - **Average score:** ~48.21/100

-This high average score indicates the fine-tuned model performs well on a broad range of tasks and demonstrates strong instruction-following capability.
+This score indicates the fine-tuned model performs decently well for the fact that it can be trained simply on a laptop, however, is still weak in comparison to larger, more powerful, models.

 # Conclusion